Which place is cheaper, Portland or Asheville?

 The summer brings many poeple to Asheville as well as Portland.
 Most visitors come to Asheville for the hiking, the music scene, and the family-friendly experiences during these months.
 Additionally, the summer months attract visitors to Portland because of the hiking, the small town charm, the music scene, and the family-friendly experiences.

 In July, Asheville is generally a little warmer than Portland.
-Temperatures in Asheville average around 82°F (28°C), and Portland stays around 68°F (20°C).
+Daily temperatures in Asheville average around 82°F (28°C), and Portland fluctuates around 68°F (20°C).